conix-center/pointcloud_stitching/readme.md

 ## Overview
 Scalable, multicamera distributed system for realtime pointcloud stitching in the ARENA (Augmented Reality Environment ~~in something~~ Area/Arena).
 This program is currently designed to use the **D400 Series Intel RealSense** depth cameras.
 Using the [Librealsense 2.0 SDK](https://github.com/IntelRealSense/librealsense), depth frames are grabbed and pointclouds are computed on the edge, before sending the raw XYZRGB values to a central computer over a TCP socket.
 The central program stitches the pointclouds together and displays it a viewer using [PCL](http://pointclouds.org/) libraries.

+This system has been designed in mind to allow 10-20 cameras to be connected simultaneously.
+Currently, our set up involves each RealSense depth camera connected to its own Intel i7 NUC computer.
+Each NUC is connected to a local network via ethernet, as well as the central computer that will be doing the bulk of the computing.
+Our current camera calibration method is to use a Theodolite, a survey precision instrument, to obtain real world coordinates of each camera (this will be updated soon I hope).

 ## Installation
 Different steps of installation are required for installing the realsense camera servers versus the central computing system.
 #### Camera servers on the edge